 Lead a School Society | L6, U6 | Autumn, Spring

 Enhanced communication, organisational and leadership skills and the opportunity to work with pupils from across the School will be the rewards for students during Lead a School Society.

 Students are given the opportunity to lead a society in an area of interest to them, and which may or may not be based on an A-Level subject they are studying.
-Participation will enable boys to complement their examined subjects or provide them with the opportunity to explore areas of scholarship beyond the confines of their school syllabi.
+Participation will enable students to complement their examined subjects or provide them with the opportunity to explore areas of scholarship beyond the confines of their school syllabi.
 This will help students complete elements of their Goldhawk Diplomas, and will enhance their UCAS personal statements and CVs.

 Leadership | Y9, Y10 | Autumn, Spring, Summer

 Enhanced teamwork, leadership, perseverance, independence and self-reliance learned through a range of activities will be the rewards for pupils during Leadership.

 Through activities such as navigation, first aid, cooking and pitching a camp, pupils will be taught a range of skills they will then be expected to apply in a range of situations, using this as a base to work towards their Bronze Duke of Edinburgh’s Award.
 Pupils will have to adapt to the demands of Duke of Edinburgh as well as the perseverance and self-discipline that it requires.
 It will test each pupil’s skills and teach them to be adaptive in their application of taught skills.
 Pupils will learn responsibility for their own behaviour as well as learning to both lead and collaborate with other pupils, especially as they work towards the Bronze Expedition.

 Learning Skills | Y7 | Autumn, Spring

-The confidence to work independently, undertaking critical research and making presentations to peers will be the rewards for boys during Learning Skills.
+The confidence to work independently, undertaking critical research and making presentations to peers will be the rewards for pupils during Learning Skills.